Democrats invite Donald Trump to testify in impeachment inquiry

 "If Donald Trump doesn't agree with what he's hearing, doesn't like what he's hearing, he shouldn't tweet.
 He should come to the committee and testify under oath.
 And he should allow all those around him to come to the committee and testify under oath," Schumer told reporters.
 He said the White House's insistence on blocking witnesses from co-operating begs the question: "What is he hiding?"

 The comments come as the House Intelligence Committee prepares for a second week of public hearings as part of its inquiry, including with the man who is arguably the most important witness.
-Gordon Sondland, Trump's ambassador to the European Union, is among the only people interviewed to date who had direct conversations with the president about the situation because the White House has blocked others from co-operating with what they dismiss as a sham investigation.
-And testimony suggests he was intimately involved in discussions that are at the heart of the investigation into whether Trump held up U.S. military aid to Ukraine to try to pressure the county's president to announce an investigation into Democrats, including former Vice-President Joe Biden, a leading 2020 candidate, and his son, Hunter.
+Gordon Sondland, Trump's ambassador to the European Union, is among the only people interviewed to date who had direct conversations with the Republican president about the situation because the White House has blocked others from co-operating with what it dismisses as a sham investigation.
+And testimony suggests he was intimately involved in discussions that are at the heart of the investigation into whether Trump held up U.S. military aid to Ukraine to try to pressure the country's president to announce an investigation into Democrats, including former Vice-President Joe Biden, a leading 2020 candidate, and Biden's son Hunter.

 Multiple witnesses overheard a phone call in which Trump and Sondland reportedly discussed efforts to push for the investigations.
 In private testimony to impeachment investigators made public Saturday, Tim Morrison, a former National Security Council aide and longtime Republican defence hawk, said Sondland told him he was discussing Ukraine matters directly with Trump.